-Final wedding guest dress code DO’s and DONT’s:
+Finally, a wedding guest dress code DO’s and DONT’s etiquette list:

-- DON’T ever wear white to a wedding unless specially instructed to in the wedding invite.
-It’s the bride’s (and sometimes the groom’s) exclusive colour.
+- DON’T EVER WEAR WHITE unless specially instructed to do so in the wedding invite.
+White is the bride’s (and sometimes the groom’s) exclusive colour for the day.

-- DON’T bear it all.
-Mini skirts, bulging bosoms and tight, see-through dresses are a no-no for wedding guest etiquette.
+- DON’T BEAR IT ALL.
+Mini skirts, bulging bosoms and tight, see-through dresses are a no-no.